learn-co-curriculum/dsc-exponential-distribution/README.md

 ## What is the Exponential Distribution?

-The **_Exponential Distribution_** describes the probability distribution of the amount of time it may take before an event occurs.
-In a way, it solves the inverse of the problem solves by the Poisson Distribution.
+The **Exponential Distribution** describes the probability distribution of the amount of time it takes before an event occurs.
+In a way, it solves the inverse of the problem solved by the Poisson Distribution.

-The **_Poisson Distribution_** lets us ask how likely any given number of events are over a set interval of time.
+The **Poisson Distribution** lets you ask how likely any given number of events are over a set interval of time.

-The **_Exponential Distribution_** lets us ask how likely the _length of an interval of time_ is before an event occurs exactly once.
+The **Exponential Distribution** lets you ask how likely the _length of an interval of time_ is before an event occurs exactly once.

-Another way to think of the Exponential Distribution is as the continuous analogue of the **_Geometric Distribution_**.
-Inuitively, this makes sense--both are concerned with measuring the amount of something that happens before a target event occurs.
-With the Geometric Distribution, we were measuring the number of discrete events that happen before something happened (e.g. the number of coin flips).
-The Exponential Distribution does not measure the probability of number of trials before an event happens--instead, it measures the probability of the length of **_time_** that will pass before an event occurs.

 ## Sample Problem Statements for Exponential Distribution

-Let's look at some examples of the type of question we can answer with knowledge of the Exponential Distribution:
+Let's look at some examples of the type of questions you can answer with knowledge of the Exponential Distribution:

 1. How long before a sensor in this factory breaks down?

-1. How long until the next earthquake happens?
+2. How long until the next earthquake happens?

-1. How long will the next customer interaction take?
+3. How long will the next customer interaction take?

-1. How long until the next person visits my website?
+4. How long until the next person visits my website?

 As you can see, any type of question that we can ask about the length of time before a random event happens is a question that falls under the _Exponential Distribution_.